Faculty Guides to Advising & Mentoring Research Degree Students

-- Consult the Office of the University Ombudsman
+- Consult the Office of the University Ombuds.

 If the conflict can’t be resolved to the satisfaction of both parties, the advisor may choose to resign, or the student may choose to get a new advisor.

-Students can consult with the Graduate School Associate Dean for Academic and Student Affairs or the Assistant Dean for Graduate Student Life about changing advisors.
+Students can consult with the Graduate School Associate Dean for Academics or the Senior Assistant Dean for Graduate Student Life about changing advisors.
 The Graduate School’s Code of Legislation provides detailed guidance on changes to special committee membership and committee member resignations.

 - Discuss sound reasons for leaving constructively, for example, a poor fit or timing issues.